epfl-radio-astro/bipp/README.md

 ## Installation
-Bipp uses CMAke to configure the build.
+Bipp uses CMake to configure the build.

 ### CMake options
 Bipp can be configured with the following options: